-I walked out of the shelter in a daze, holding this still shaking senior chihuahua.
+I walked out of the shelter in a daze, holding this still shaking senior Chihuahua.
 I had been listening to a lot of David Bowie on the way to the shelter and found myself singing Jean Genie to her.
 “That’s your name now,” I said.
 “Genie.”

 Almost two months later, I couldn’t imagine my life without Genie.
 I don’t want to think about what would have happened to Genie if some force hadn’t possessed me to go get her.

-I used to believe that for whatever reason, senior dogs are more work than younger dogs.
-The fact is, more often than not, they are so much easier to care for than a puppy or younger dog.
-Senior dogs for the most part are already housebroken.
+I used to believe that, for whatever reason, senior dogs are more work than younger dogs.
+The fact is, more often than not, they are so much easier to care for.
+For example, senior dogs for the most part are already housebroken.

 Senior dogs often do not need as much exercise or stimulation as a puppy or younger dog does.
 Genie is great on two to three walks a day as long as she gets to snuggle on her giant bed with her sister Betty.

 She is so high-spirited and silly, and I cannot imagine her being forced out of this world because a shelter doesn’t have enough room for a dog deemed “less adoptable.”

 Things To Think About When Adopting A Senior

 Genie had to have almost 20 teeth removed when she was brought into the shelter because of tooth decay and infection.
-It was her terrible teeth that led the vet at the shelter to believe she was 12 years old.
+It was her terrible teeth that led the vet at the shelter to believe she was twelve years old.

 Many shelters are understaffed and overcrowded, so it isn’t possible to dig deep into every dog’s past to see exactly how old they are.
-A shelter may be listing a dog as an older age than they actually are, so the “sticker price” of a 12-year-old dog shouldn’t be as scary as it is.
+A shelter may be listing a dog as an older age than they actually are, so the “sticker price” of a twelve-year-old dog shouldn’t be as scary as it is.